Yield: 3-6 x 3.5 loafs

 1 teaspoon vanilla

 1/3 cup softened butter, cut into 1-inch pieces

 1/3 cup white whole wheat flour (unbleached all-purpose flour would also be fine)

 3 ounces vegan mini-chocolate chip (or chocolate/chocolate chips finely chopped)

 2 tablespoons confecitoners’ sugar

+Preheat oven to 350 degrees.
 Spray a 9-inch baking pan with non-stick spray.
 Trace around the bottom of the pan on a piece of parchment paper and cut out just inside the line.
 Place paper in greased pan and spray again.
 Sprinkle bottom with 1/2 cup pumpkin seeds and 2 tablespooons of turbinado sugar.
 In a food processor, pulse the remaining 1 1/4 cup pumpkin seeds with the remaining 1 cup of turbinado sugar until the mixture resembles wet sand.
 Add the banana, soymilk, optional tequila, vanilla, and butter, and process until smooth.
 Add the flour and baking powder and pulse just until incoproated.
 Add the chocolate and pulse until well distributed.
 Transfer the batter into the prepared pan, gently smoothing to make an even layer over the pumpkin seeds.
-Bake for about 40-45 minutes or until a pick inserted in the center comes out clean and edges are golden brown.
+Bake for about 40 to 45 minutes or until a pick inserted in the center comes out clean and edges are golden brown.
 Rotate the pan halfway though baking.
 Cool the cake in the pan on a rack for 10 minutes, then invert it onto a plate and carefully peel off the parchment paper.
 Dust the cake with the confectioners’ sugar and serve warm or at room temperature.

 Yield: 1-8 inch square sheet cake (a 9 inch pan will make a cake that is too thin)